crustio/Crust-Grants-Program/applications/crust-mobile-wallet.md

 - Private & Secure: Only you can access your wallet.
 We don’t collect any personal data
 - Browser for DApps: Use your favourite decentralized apps & find new ones, without leaving your wallet.

+Below is a Video demo from "Wallet" application I have work on Hackathon gitcoin https://www.youtube.com/watch?v=VyiW7ajoRsw&ab_channel=ThienTran

 ### Ecosystem Fit
 As a user I want to integration to Crust network on mobile phone easy, but at the moment I have not see our system doesn't have support yet,